 The non-native grassland in the SVRTC is similar to non-native grassland communities found in the valleys and foothills throughout much of California.
 Within the SVRTC, non-native grassland was found in the vicinity of the busway connectors proposed to be constructed under the Baseline Alternative between I-680 and the planned BART Warm Springs Station, as well as between that station and I-880.
-In addition, non-native grassland was identified within three locations relevant to the BART Alternative: at the site of the proposed Locomotive Wye Fremont Option; in the vicinity of the proposed South Calaveras Future Station; and at the Sno-boy site proposed for relocation of the rail-truck tank car transfer facility.
-Altogether, approximately 28 acres of non-native grassland with the potential to be affected were identified within the SVRTC.
+In addition, non-native grassland was identified within four locations relevant to the BART Alternative: at the site of the proposed Locomotive Wye Fremont Option; in the vicinity of the proposed South Calaveras Future Station; at the Sno-boy site proposed for relocation of the rail-truck tank car transfer facility; and to the west and north of the proposed TPSS #5 site.
+Altogether, approximately 28.6 acres of non-native grassland with the potential to be affected were identified within the SVRTC.